What is CMMS software?

 Be sure to ask about the implementation process and what is required of you versus what the vendor is responsible for.
 If they have an entire guide to walk you through the process and have already identified major roadblocks and how to overcome them, that’s a great foundation for success.

-A team that is ready to support you as you navigate a new system is crucial to your success.
+A team that is ready to support you as you navigate a new software package is crucial to your success.
 Questions will arise and issues will occur, but if you have a support team that’s ready to help you tackle all of your facility and maintenance goals, you will run into minimal (if any) bumps.
 When conducting research, ask what happens in the case of an emergency if it’s outside of support hours, what the average response time is, and what their customer satisfaction rating is.
 Answers to these questions will help you choose the solution that puts your needs first.

-Choosing CMMS software
+How to choose CMMS software

 1. Determine maintenance needs and goals